 From the Dynette Set to Girl Trouble

 Now bands of every imaginable sub-strain were popping up: '60s girl-group revivalists like the Dynette Set (with Shelly Stockstill, Riki Mafume, and Christy McWilson); '50s rockabilly revivalists like the Magnetics (with Freda Johnson [d.
-1996]); bluesy dance masters, Duffy Bishop and the Rhythm Dogs; surfer/biker-rock revivalists like the Chains of Hell Orchestra (with Judy Schneps and occasional backing by the Sympathy Cards: Nan Clifford and Cathy Sorbo); heavy metal head-bangers like DC Lacroix (with Sylvie Lacroix) and Lips (with guitarist Meredith Brooks, bassist Cyndi "Foxe" Larsen, and keyboardist Karen Breau); hard-core punks like Bam Bam (with Tina Bell) and the Refuzors (with Renee Refuzor); and '60s Northwest garage-rock revivalists, Girl Trouble (with drummer, Bon Von Wheelie).
+1996]); bluesy dance masters, Duffy Bishop and the Rhythm Dogs; surfer/biker-rock revivalists like the Chains of Hell Orchestra (with Judy Schneps and occasional backing by the Sympathy Cards: Nan Clifford and Cathy Sorbo); heavy metal head-bangers like DC Lacroix (with Sylvie Lacroix) and Lips (with guitarist Meredith Brooks, bassist Cyndi "Foxe" Larsen, and keyboardist Karen Breau); hard-core punks like Bam Bam and IMIJ, both featuring African American singers (Tina Bell and Shannon Funchess respectively), and the Refuzors (with Renee Refuzor); and '60s Northwest garage-rock revivalists, Girl Trouble (with drummer, Bon Von Wheelie).

 On the more experimental end of the musical spectrum were artsy acts like the Entropics (with Amy Denio), 5 Sides Collide (with Char Easter, who later formed Common Language with Mary Lake), Danger Bunny (with Nancy Clarke), Capping Day (Laura Weller and Bonnie Hammond); industrial/techno/psychedelicists like Sky Cries Mary (with Anisa Romero), funk-rockers like Mass Hypnosis (with Ava Chakravarti), and bluesy proto-grungers like Boom Boom G.I. (with Laura Love).